ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/ballerina-persist/persist-cli-tool.md

 ```

 * The script file (`script.sql`) will contain the scripts to create the tables in the data store.
 This script file will be generated based on the data store specified in the `Ballerina.toml` file.

+* The `persist_test_client.bal` file will contain the client, which is used to access the test data store.
+This file will be generated if the test-datastore is provided.

+* The `persist_test_init.bal` file will contain the script to initialize the test data store.
+This file will be generated if h2 is provided as the test-datastore.

 Additionally, this command will create/update the `Config.toml` file with the configurables used to connect the client to the data store.
 The generated configurables will be based on the data store specified in the `Ballerina.toml` file.